Vehicle registration plates of California: Year-of-manufacture plates

 In August 2016, California extended the year-of-manufacture license plate program to include vehicles through the 1980 model year.

 California Legacy License Plate program

 The California Legacy License Plate program offers vehicle owners the opportunity to purchase replicas of California license plates similar to those issued in the 1960s.
 California proposed issuing plates similar to those of the 1950s, 1960s and 1970s.
 The original plan was to restrict the plate colors to what would have been issued to the vehicle when purchased new.
 After a few months, the program was opened to all model years.
 Only the 1960s (gold on black) plate reached the required 7,500 minimum orders before January 1, 2015.
 The 1950s (black on gold) and 1970s (gold on blue) plates did not achieve the required 7,500 minimum orders.
-The plates were issued from late spring through summer 2015 and, as of 2021, are still available for order from the DMV website.
+The plates were issued starting from late spring through summer 2015 and, as of 2025, are still available for order from the DMV website.
 Additional time is required for personalized plates.
+These plates use a newer reflective black coating in contrast to the original dull black paint.
+Additionally, original 1960s plates utilize a wider die for the characters, originally designed for 6-character plates.
+New Legacy plates utilize the narrower dies of modern 7-digit plates.